 2. Someone added two big blocks!
 Now what is the typical weight of a block in the group?

 2a.
 Is it the block that appears most often?
 That would still be the blue block, because we have six of those.

 2b.
 Perhaps we do not care about counting which block that appears the most, but when looking at the blocks do get a sense that a block type that only appears once or twice does not appear often enough to be considered representative of the group.
-We would still pick the blue block as typical, because there are not enough green, red, or yellow blocks to matter compared to the bunch of blues.
+We would still pick the blue block as typical, because there are not enough green, red, or yellow blocks to qualify as possibly typical.

 2c.
 Is it about the average weight of all the blocks?